NicMcPhee/intro-to-evolutionary-computation/text/_pages/03-clean-up-search-implementation.markdown

 our starting point.

 ![Microscope icon](/assets/Microscope_icon_32.png)
-It's still quite easy to give it problems it can't solve, typically by moving the starting location a little farther away from the goal location.
+It's still quite easy to give it problems it can't solve in a reasonable amount of time, typically by moving the starting location a little farther away from the goal location.
 How differently to breadth-first and depth-first search respond to different starting points?